 I was introduced to Love That Dog by Sharon Creech during a summer reading institute presented by Tanny McGregor.
-She read the book to us after lunch each of the four days of the conference.
+She read the book to us after lunch on each of the four days of the conference.
 I immediately fell in love with the story of narrator Jack begrudgingly keeping a poetry journal and corresponding with his teacher, Miss Stretchberry.
 Throughout the short, free verse novel, Miss Stretchberry shares a variety of poems with her students and encourages them to create poetry in the likeness of the famous poems she shares.

 My students relate to Jack because they are not all poetry enthusiasts.
 They connect with his reluctance to write poetry and his frustration with poetry analysis.
-It makes for a good poetry to analyze for middle school students.
+It makes for good poetry to analyze for middle school students.

 Poems included in the back of the novel Love That Dog are: The Red Wheelbarrow by William Carlos Williams, Stopping By Woods on a Snowy Evening by Robert Frost, The Tiger by William Blake, dog by Valerie Worth, The Pasture by Robert Frost, Street Music by Arnold Adoff, The Apple by S.C.
 Rigg, and Love That Boy by Walter Dean Myers.
 If you are short on time, simply Google these poems because they are the perfect poems for middle school, especially for grades 4-6.

-While I teach my students all about figurative language and poetic devices, here is a tool I utilize with each poem we read…
+While I teach my students all about figurative language and poetic devices, here is a tool I utilize with each poem we read:.

 As we read Love That Dog as a whole class read aloud, I teach my students strategies to analyze poems that encourage them to feel more confident reading and understanding poetry.